 Hispanic Heritage Month at Marian is more than just a celebration; it is also about promoting awareness, fostering diversity, and building inclusive spaces on campus.
 Student leaders emphasized the importance of representation, sharing how recognition events like these strengthen both community pride and intercultural understanding.

-The observation of Hispanic Heritage Week started in 1968 under President Lyndon Johnson.
-It was expanded by President Ronald Reagan in 1988, beginning on September 15th and ending on October 15th.
-With vibrant energy and a deep sense of purpose, this year’s observances are set to highlight the lasting impact of Hispanic and Latino culture on the nation and the world.
+With vibrant energy and a deep sense of purpose, this year’s observances are set to highlight the lasting impact of Hispanic and Latino culture at Marian University, the State of Indiana, the nation, and the world.